-The Trinity Engineers Association (TEA) brings together Alumni, Students and Fellows on a regular basis and is open to any Trinity College (Cambridge, UK) member who has read engineering or currently works or has worked in engineering.
-As part of its activities, TEA has established a Mentorship program to foster closer ties between Alumni and Students and bring the benefits of experience in real world engineering to the next generation of Trinity Engineers.
-While informal, the program will hopefully become a key part of the broader education of engineering students at Cambridge.
+The Trinity Engineers’ Association (TEA) brings together alumni, students and Fellows on a regular basis and is open to any Trinity College (Cambridge, UK) member who has read engineering or currently works or has worked in engineering.
+As part of its activities, TEA has established a mentorship programme to foster closer ties between alumni and students and bring the benefits of experience in real world engineering to the next generation of Trinity Engineers.
+While informal, the programme will hopefully become a key part of the broader education of engineering students at Cambridge.

 Trinity Law Association (TLA)

 The purpose of the Trinity Law Association (TLA) is to facilitate contacts and networking between members, particularly between those of different generations, and to encourage alumni to re-engage with the College.
 It is hoped that members will be able to help current students and new graduates seeking a ‘Law’ career by providing information, introductions and mentoring programmes.
 In addition, the TLA organises events involving distinguished Trinity alumni throughout the year.